MrManny/MrManny.github.io/index.md

 - [GitHub] – even if it's puny… right now
 - [LinkedIn]
 - [OpenStreetMap]
-- [ResearchGate] – thinking about closing it eventually as I am no longer active in that community.
+- [ResearchGate] – thinking about closing it eventually.
+I am no longer active in that community.

-I am no stranger to Discord.
-Or Twitch.
-Or Steam.
-But outside that, it's slim pickings.
-Sorry!
+Hit me up if you want to talk about things!

 [GitHub]: https://github.com/MrManny
 [LinkedIn]: https://www.linkedin.com/in/manuel-w-a54850235/